kalkidan-hub/Note_From_THM/APISEC/server side request forgery.md

 - Include URL paths (or partial URLs) in the POST body or parameters
 - Headers that include URLs like Referer
 - Allows for user input that may result in a server retrieving resources

+### From THM
+SSRF allows an attacker to interact with internal systems, potentially leading to data leaks, service disruption or even to remote code execution... how??